-I go to CNN: Commercial.
+You can try to escape, but good luck.
+Go to CNN: Commercial.
 MSNBC:?
 Commercial.
 Fox:?
 Commercial!
+ESPN: Commercial!
 Most of them are reminding me of new afflictions and acronyms for diseases that I’ve never heard of or don’t exist in the first place.
-‘Hyperhidrosis disorder?’That’s people who sweat too much…hmmm.
+‘Hyperhidrosis disorder?’That’s people who sweat too much.
+Hmmm.
 Do they mean people who live in the hyper-humid regions of the world where releasing bodily fluids through their pores maintains their health?
 One can’t be sure.
 But indubitably, something’s available for everyone in this potpourri of remedy, reminding us that disease is our birthright, while health and salubrity can be purchased.

 The only reprieve from this incursion of commercial cacophony is Public Television, and a visit to Sesame Street…not a bad move at that.
-After all, it’s always a good idea to keep in touch with the alphabet as one moves into the latter stages of life.
+After all, it’s always a good idea to keep in touch with the alphabet as one moves into the latter stages of life. .

 Of course, the downside of releasing my phone into the light of day is that it will now be thanking me for choosing Marriott Hotels, a trip to Tahiti or perhaps the wonder of complete silence on the other end...as I bewilderedly realize that I‘ve been spammed again.